ppareit/graphviz-dot-mode/README.md

 comment if within one.
 This indents the body of the continued comment under the previous comment line.

+### Choosing layout

+* `M-x graphviz-dot-set-layout`

+  This command lets you choose the layout program for your graphs.
+The default is `dot`.
+The list of layout programs is in `C-h v graphviz-dot-layout-programs` and can be customized.

 ### Compiling

 * `C-c C-c` (`compile`)